fablabbcn/smartcitizen-docs/docs/Components/Auxiliary Connector.md

 # Auxiliary connector

-The [data board](/Components/Data Board/) features a standard [Grove connector](https://wiki.seeedstudio.com/Grove_System/) where off-the-shelf modules from the same manufacturer can be connected.
+The [data board](/Components/Data Board/) features a standard [Grove connector](https://wiki.seeedstudio.com/Grove_System/) where external modules can be connected.
 The connector supports an independent I2C bus by default, but by software it can be configured to support other uses (GPIO, I2C and UART).
-It can supply power up to 750mA, and it can be enabled or disabled by software to save power.
+It can supply power **up to 750mA**, and it can be enabled or disabled by software to save energy.

 ![](/assets/images/sck_2/SCK21_Aux.png)